dataclass-mapper/dataclass-mapper/README.rst

 * Python's ``dataclass``
 * ``pydantic`` classes
 * Checks if all target fields are actually initialized.
-  Raises a ``ValueError`` at class definition time when the type is different.
+  Raises a ``ValueError`` at class definition time when a value is missing.
 * Checks if the type on the target field is the same as the source field.
   Raises a ``TypeError`` at class definition time when the type is different.
 * Recursive dataclasses